 Get and Set Page Properties

 When working with documents, you often want to know how many pages they contain.
-With Aspose.PDF this takes no more than one line of code.
+With Aspose.PDF this takes no more than two lines of code.

 To get the number of pages in a PDF file:

 - Open the PDF file using the Document class.